 You also can't use your small gifts allowance together with any other exemption when giving to the same person.

 Any regular gifts you make out of your after-tax income, not including your capital, are exempt from Inheritance Tax.
 These gifts will only qualify if you have enough income left after making them to maintain your normal lifestyle.

 You can also make exempt maintenance payments to:

-Any gifts you make to individuals will be exempt from Inheritance Tax as long as you live for seven years after making the gift.
+Any gifts you make to individuals will be exempt from Inheritance Tax as long as you live for 7 years after making the gift.
 These sorts of gifts are known as 'Potentially Exempt Transfers' (PETs).

 However if you give an asset away at any time, but keep an interest in it - for example you give your house away but continue to live in it rent-free - this gift will not be a potentially exempt transfer.
 Follow the link below to find out more.

-If you die within seven years and the total value of gifts you made is less than the Inheritance Tax threshold, then the value of the gifts is added to your estate and any tax due is paid out of the estate.
+If you die within 7 years and the total value of gifts you made is less than the Inheritance Tax threshold, then the value of the gifts is added to your estate and any tax due is paid out of the estate.

-However, if you die within seven years of making a gift and the gift is valued at more than the Inheritance Tax threshold, Inheritance Tax will need to be paid on its value, either by the person receiving the gift or by the representatives of the estate.
+However, if you die within 7 years of making a gift and the gift is valued at more than the Inheritance Tax threshold, Inheritance Tax will need to be paid on its value, either by the person receiving the gift or by the representatives of the estate.